-- Your AHAT team or coordinator, (see SBKA website).
+- Your AHAT team or coordinator; click here for details of the SBKA AHAT.
 Note.
 The purpose of having an AHAT is to facilitate/verify identification and location of sightings so that the appropriate authorities can be notifies asap.

 When emailing, please include your name, the location of the sighting and if possible, a photograph of the hornet.
 Please do not put yourself in any danger of getting stung when trying to take a photo.